Have you ever tried to hug someone and realized it was a mistake?

 You may find yourself in a situation where you want to hug someone, but aren't sure if you should.
 Maybe it's your coworker's last day at the office, or you're with someone who has received bad news and is too upset to display "open" body language.

 It's okay to ask if you can give them a hug.
 Something like, "We'll miss you around here.
-Can I give you a goodbye hug?" or "I know you're upset.
-Can I give you a hug?"
+Is a goodbye hug welcome?" or "I know you're upset.
+May I give you a hug?"

 A warning is fine if you think there will be any appreciation for your hug.
 You can even lighten a tense or sad moment (or make a happy moment better) by saying with a smile, "Oh, you're gonna get a hug!"